The Tomorrow War

 Mirror World

-Dan meets Colonel Forester, who is revealed to be his adult daughter Muri from the future.
-This relationship will carry the emotional and thematic weight of the story—fighting to save the future means saving her.
+Dan meets Colonel Muri Forester and realizes she is his adult daughter from the future.
+This relationship will carry the film's theme about fathers, presence, and breaking cycles of abandonment.

 Premise